spring 2025-26 Course schedule

 -Vocabulary: Greetings & Farewells, interrogative words, descriptive adjectives, emotions, colors, numbers up to 60, days, months, seasons, telling time, basic locations.

-Beginning 1 - Self-paced online course
+Self-paced online course

-For students who cannot get into a group conversation class at this time due to schedule conflicts or the class being full, we offer a self-paced online Beginning 1 Spanish course.
-The course is designed to last at least 8 weeks, but some students may finish it more quickly and others more slowly.
-The course includes eight lessons with the following materials: A vocabulary list for each lesson, a video for each concept, a worksheet and answer key for each lesson, and extra resources to practice each lesson.
+If you’re interested in a more traditional approach, we offer a self-paced online Beginning 1 Spanish course.
+The course is designed to last 9 weeks, but some students may finish it more quickly and others more slowly.
+The course includes nine lessons with the following materials: A vocabulary list for each lesson, interactive videos for each concept, a worksheet and answer key for each lesson, extra resources to practice each lesson, and a recap quiz at the end of each week.
 If you’re ready to enroll, you can sign up here.

 Beginning 2